About entitlements and the entitlement lifecycle

 |Communication with the merchant failed, and the Bango Platform is unsure of the user's ability to access the service|

-You can create, read, update, suspend, resume, cancel, revoke, and reactivate entitlements using Bango Resale API requests (there's no delete action: use cancel or revoke).
-The create, update, suspend, resume, cancel, revoke, and reactivate actions may change the entitlement's status, if the merchant supplying the service supports that action.
+You can create, read, update, suspend, resume, cancel and revoke entitlements using Bango Reseller API requests (there's no delete action: use cancel or revoke).
+The create, update, suspend, resume, cancel and revoke actions may change the entitlement's status, if the merchant supplying the service supports that action.
 The status may also change at any time as the result of a merchant action (for example, a merchant may detect fraud and revoke the entitlement).

 This hierarchical state chart shows how the status value changes: